 Use the following search tools to help you find accommodation:

 When you have narrowed down a list of properties you can then plan your inspections.
-The information below discusses private and shared accommodation.
+The information below outlines private and shared accommodation options.

 Property inspections normally occur on Saturdays where the property will open to the general public to view.
 Agents sometime offer a midweek inspection as well.
 If no inspection times are listed online, phone the agent or landlord to arrange an inspection.